CHANGING CAREERS AT 50

 The Hurdle: Intimidation!

-However, the truth about these entry-level job listings is this: a) no, three years of experience is not required, and b) these specific skills are easier to learn than you think.
+Entry-Level Digital Marketing: The truth about these entry-level job listings is this: a) no, three years of experience is not required, and b) these specific skills are easier to learn than you think.
 You also don't have to be a Digital Marketing expert to qualify for an entry level position.
 Many businesses need a real entry-level marketer, or a marketing generalist, because they have entry-level work to do!
 They will understand you are a beginner with basic training, a good understanding of what Digital Marketing entails, and you are eager to learn.

-You must be willing and open to start at entry level.
+On The Job Training: You must be willing and open to start at entry level.
 Don't worry, you'll easily get opportunities to gain experience and become more valuable on the job.
 On-the-job training is common in Digital Marketing jobs, because each company does things a little differently.

-The Solution: Prepare a portfolio, a collection of examples of things you have learned in the courses.
+The Portolio: Prepare a portfolio, a collection of examples of things you have learned in the courses.
 An excellent idea is to create and market a website, practicing those skills, and generating traffic!
 I have benefitted a great deal from creating a website and posting my project work as I go along.

 I prepared mine on Google Sites and used a portfolio template, turned it into a website and started practicing.
 Apply for entry-level jobs!
 Hiring managers and recruiters will want to see examples of the skills you have learned.

-Of course, you must also update your resume.
+The Resume: Of course, you must also update your resume.
 You can get free resume online screening, and perhaps purchase a professional review to make sure it can be read by an Applicant Tracking System (ATS).
 Don't forget to update your LinkedIn profile with only the skills you want to be hired for.
-It's best to only cover the last 10 years of your employment history too.
+It's best to only cover only the last 10 years of your employment history too.

 You can research how to update your resume for a career change.
 You will find many free examples, free advice, and resume services to help.
 When you start your job search, with training, an updated resume, and a portfolio of your skills, I promise you will get some responses.